yugabyte/yugabyte-db/docs/content/stable/develop/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 ### Default values

-If there is a default value for any column in a the YugabyteDB database schema, the connector propagates the same value to the Kafka schema.
+If there is a default value for any column in the YugabyteDB database schema, the connector propagates the same value to the Kafka schema.

 ### Basic types